lvkhang123/lvkhang123.github.io/_pages/about.md

 In my free time, I enjoy reading, listening to music, and playing badminton.
 As I prepare to pursue the MSc in Physics, I look forward to deepening my engagement with interdisciplinary research at the nexus of brain science and complex systems.

-<b>Research</b> interests: complex systems, nonlinear dynamical systems, neuroscience
+<b>Research</b> interests: nonequilibrium-physics, complex systems, nonlinear dynamical systems, neuroscience

 NOTES: THIS WEBSITE IS WORK IN PROGRESS...